What should you look out for at the Eurovision 2019 final, when should you go to the toilet, and which country has the best lyrics? Scott Bryan investigates…

 WTF PERFORMANCE ALERT!

 This is a rather eclectic mix of a) swordplay and b) giant balls.
-Unfortunately, they do not come into contact with each other and a lot of the performance seems to be as if they are making it up as they are going along.
-Also, I am rather tempted to start yoga again for some reason after watching.
+Unfortunately, they do not come into contact with each other and a lot of the performance seems like they are making it up as they go along.
+Also, after watching this I am rather tempted to start yoga again for some reason.

 Entry: Better Love by Katerine Duska